sjp/GOMstreamer/readme.md

     -d CACHE, --buffer-time=CACHE
                           Cache size in [ms]

-### GOMsaver parameters ###
-    -h, --help            show this help message and exit -p PASSWORD, --password=PASSWORD
-                          Password to your GOMtv account
-    -e EMAIL, --email=EMAIL
-                          Email your GOMtv account uses
-    -q QUALITY, --quality=QUALITY
-                          Stream quality to use: 'HQ', 'SQ' or 'SQTest'.
-Default is 'SQTest'.
-This parameter is case sensitive.
-    -c COMMAND, --command=COMMAND
-                          Custom command to run
-    -d CACHE, --buffer-time=CACHE
-                          Cache size in [ms]
-    -o OUTPUTFILE, --output=OUTPUTFILE
-                          File to save stream to (Default = dump.ogm)

 ### Usage with VLC player ###
 GOMstreamer uses VLC player by default.
 In OSX, it requires VLC to be located in the `/Applications` folder while on other Unix based systems it requires it to be in your shell path (try to type `vlc --version` in terminal).
-If one decides to use default configuration, all one needs to do is specify email and password via GOMstreamer parameters and the system should take care of the rest.
-The cache length can be specified by the `-d` parameter.
+If the user decides to use the default configuration, all they need to do is specify email and password via GOMstreamer parameters and the application should take care of the rest.

-### Advanced usage with custom commands ###
-Once can also define a specific command he wants GOMstreamer to run.
-There are variables which will be filled in by the GOMstreamer one can utilize in his command.
-The variables are:

-- `$url` = url of the stream retrieved by GOMstreamer
-- `$cache` = cache size requested by the user to be used by media player

-For example, the default VLC command used by GOMstreamer is:
-`vlc "--http-caching=$cache" "$url" vlc://quit`

-Adding the token `vlc://quit` ensures that VLC will close once the stream has ended.

 Security
 --------
 GOMstreamer requires one's login information in order to retrieve the stream url.
 This information is sent to the GOMtv website over the insecure HTTP protocol, just like it would be if you logged in via a browser to start up the GOM Player.
 Therefore the security risk is exactly the same as if one used the 'official' method to start up the stream.
 The password and login information are ONLY sent to the GOMtv site and are never stored by the script.

 The only other network communication that this application does is contact my server to grab a couple of text files.
-This is so that the tool can check for updates, and also to grab the latest GSL season's live URL.
+This is so that the tool can check for updates and also to grab the latest GSL season's live URL.
 This avoids the need to update GOMstreamer each season just to get the correct URL.
 No user information is sent to the server.